git4example/genai-fsx-workshop-on-eks-auto/content/300_module3_replication/330_RegionalFailoverAndSwitch.md

 ---
-title : "Inspect Mistral-7B data, Generate test files in EKS Pod, to share & replicate data between AWS Regions" weight : 330
+title : "Inspect Mistral-7B data, generate test file in Pod to enable auto-export and replication of data" weight : 330

 ---
 In this section, you will log-in to a Pod, inspect the Mistral-7B  model data, and generate a test file which will be shared and replicated.

-### Log-in to Pod, inspect model data, and create a test file to replicate
+##### Step 1: Login to Pod, inspect model data, and create a test file to replicate

 Navigate to back to your Cloud9 terminal and change to your working directory.